 Differences Between General Journal and Ledger

-In the world of finance, accountancy is one stickler field in which all the norms and laws require to be followed both in spirit and text.
+In finance, accountancy is one stickler field in which all the norms and laws require to be followed both in spirit and text.
 The main financial statements include an income statement, balance sheet, and cash flow statement.
 To compile the financial statements of a business entity, there are numerous stages of measuring, recording, and presenting the reconciled form of every business transaction.
-Now, the starting point of all of this process is at recording the business transactions in the general journal.
+Now, the starting point of this process is to record the business transactions in the general journal.

 What is a General Journal?